 I think it's one of the most fascinating things in the world to listen to.

-I mean, you might have uh a person for or against a particular case, they get out two words and and immediately the justices begin grilling them.
+I mean, you might have a person for or against a particular case.

-Why is there so much anger and it seems the the greater amount of hostility is towards Judge Barrett, um Amy Barrett, and you know, for example, they quoted a a speech she gave in two thousand and six to Notre Dame graduates that your legal career is but a means to an end and the end is building the kingdom of God,
+And, you know, for example, they quoted a speech she gave in 2006 to Notre Dame graduates that your legal career is but a means to an end in the end is building the kingdom of God.

-I mean, it seems like they they almost want a religious lip ass test in her case she was a strong Catholic.
+I mean, it seems like they almost want a religious lipus test.

-I mean, you can't describe America without understanding that we claim from the very beginning that our rights come from our creator.
+I mean, you can't describe America without understanding that we claim from the very beginning that our rights come from our Creator.

-Uh she's she's a mother, I think she has seven children.
+I think she has seven children.

-Uh she is a Notre Dame graduate.
+She is a Notre Dame graduate.

 She's overtly pro-life.